gumadeiras/emonetlab/pages/join.md

 ##### Positions

 We are looking for talented postdocs, graduate students and undergraduate students with independent drive and expertise in biology, physics, mathematics, or engineering.
-Projects are available in both [systems neuroscience]({{ "/neuro/" | absolute_url }}) and [quantitative microbiology]({{ "/micro/" | absolute_url }}).
+Projects are available in both [behavioral and systems neuroscience]({{ "/neuro/" | absolute_url }}), and [quantitative microbiology]({{ "/micro/" | absolute_url }}).
 We emphasize a strong interdisciplinary atmosphere in the lab, where microbiologists, neuroscientists, molecular biologists, physicists and mathematicians can take risks and be creative.